The leading twist light-cone distribution amplitudes for the S-wave and P-wave quarkonia and their applications in single quarkonium exclusive productions: Acknowledgement

 \section{Acknowledgement}

 The authors thank Prof. Yu Jia for enormous inspiring discussions on many issues related to this work, and also thank G. Chen, X.-G.~Wu, Z. Sun, X.-C. Zheng and J.-M. Shen (authors of \cite{Chen:2013itc}) for providing us the asymptotic expansion of their results on $e^+e^-\to J/\psi\gamma, h_c\gamma$ at $Z^0$ pole.
 This work is partially supported by the National Natural Science Foundation of China under Grants No. 11275263 and No. 10935012.

 After this work was finished, we were noticed by the authors of a series of paper \cite{Ma:2013yla,Ma:2014eja}, that they calculated the S-wave and P-wave heavy quarkonium fragmentation functions (FFs) from a heavy quark pair, of which the FFs from a color-singlet heavy quark pair are related to the LCDAs we calculated in this paper.
 We are very grateful to Y.Q.
 Ma, J.W.
 Qiu and H. Zhang (the authors of \cite{Ma:2013yla,Ma:2014eja}) for enormous communications and efforts on cross-checking.
 After correcting some typos and mistakes in original manuscripts, we get completely consistent results in the NDR scheme.

+Here we express our special appreciation to Prof. M. Neubert and Prof. G. T. Bodwin for pointing out a few mistakes appearing in the published version in JHEP, in which the explicit NLO expression for $\phi_V^\parallel(x;\mu)$ is missing, and the logarithmic term in NLO hard-kernel for $h\to J/\psi\gamma$ is wrong.
+We correct them in this updated arXiv version.